29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/JWSReflection.typ

 It is sometimes very useful to note down what each person initially thinks, as often the 'face value' notes are the most useful to keep in mind.
 //TODO: FILL OUT
 == Daniel Dew
 Personally, I think the competition was a success, not only becasue we brought home the Judges Award, but also because of the key practice and experience we gained.
-As the programmer and driver, HIgh Stakes brings several complex problems that seem huge and rather difficult, JWS helped to solve some of those issues and put the game into perspective -- a much needed boost of confidence.
+As the programmer and driver, High Stakes brings several complex problems that seem huge and rather difficult, JWS helped to solve some of those issues and put the game into perspective -- a much needed boost of confidence.
 == Jonah
-== Daniel DaSilva
+== Daniel da Silva
+In my opinion, I'm very happy with our debut to this season.
+After a slightly rocky start, we were able to recover and not lose a match until the Semi-Finals, despite this I think the drive team did excellent in the face of difficult opposition.
+I'm very excited to see how much we improve from here.
 == Thomas
 == Aubert
 = Results and Reflection